Marko-Obradovic/azure-notes/azure-notes.md

 Describe the consumption-based model
 -
->>> Context
 CapEx (Capital Expenditure):
     One-time, up-front expenditure or purchase or secure tangible resources. e.g:
     - A new building
     - Repaving the parking lot
     - Building a datacenter

 OpEx (Operational Expenditure):
     Spending money on services or products over time. e.g:
     - Renting a convention center
     - Leasing a company vehicle
     - Signing up for cloud services

->>>

 Cloud computing falls under OpEx.
 With Cloud Computing, you don't pay for physical infrastructure, electricity, security, or anything associated with maintaining a datacenter.